-All employees (including temporary, contract, seconded or work experience staff) and consultants of the Group, directors and members of committees of the Group are required to adhere to high standards of business and professional and ethical conduct.
+All employees (including temporary, contract, seconded or work experience staff) and consultants of the Group, directors and members of committees of the Group (collectively as Personnel) are required to adhere to high standards of business and professional and ethical conduct.
 A Group Anti-Bribery and Anti-Corruption Policy is in place to set out minimum standards to assist such persons in recognising circumstances which may lead to or give the appearance of involving corruption or unethical business conduct, to avoid conduct which is clearly prohibited, and promptly to seek guidance where it is not.
 Such persons should adhere to all applicable anti-bribery legislation, in particular the Hong Kong Prevention of Bribery Ordinance and the UK Bribery Act 2010.

 The Group’s directors and entire workforce are made aware of the Policy which is available on the HKEX intranet.
 Seminars on integrity and corruption prevention conducted by the Independent Commission Against Corruption are organised regularly to ensure that all employees, particularly new joiners, are familiar with the relevant laws and regulatory requirements.
 The Group’s stakeholders, such as suppliers, business partners and issuers are invited to attend seminars on anti-bribery or anti-corruption from time to time.
 Although there is no record of the number of our suppliers and business partners to whom anti-corruption policies and procedures have been communicated, we have always drawn their attention by referring them to the readily available and relevant information such as HKEX’s Supplier CSR Code of Conduct

 or the relevant provisions requiring compliance with anti-bribery laws in standard procurement agreements or contracts or service engagement contracts.